Is There a Link Between Autism and Drug Addiction?

 There have been discussions on whether people with ASD abuse drugs due to their problems with social interactions and their feelings of anxiety.
 Drug addiction is a complex disease, according to the National Institute on Drug Abuse (NIDA).
 Quitting drugs is not easy.
 Sobriety can require a great deal of effort.
 Constant access to drugs is another reason why some people may have difficulty addressing their addiction (NIDA, June 2018).

 Some people argue that it is more difficult for people with ASD to abuse substances.
 According to this perspective, people with ASD lack the social skills needed to source drugs from the streets.
-On the other hand, some may argue that the delay in mental development may make substance abuse more likely.
+On the other hand, some may argue that the delay in mental development may make substance use disorder more likely.
 In this view, it may be easier to encourage people with ASD to try drugs.

 A study published in the Western Michigan University’s Scholarly Works page shared that there has been no evidence of a link between drug abuse and ASD (Western Michigan University, 2009).